 Even under great adversity, Pitino's teams have persevered.
 Louisville battled through destructive injuries and inexperience during the 2005-06 season to post a 21-13 record in its first year in the BIG EAST Conference, concluding the year in the NIT national semifinals.

 Twenty-eight former Pitino assistant coaches or players have become collegiate head coaches.

 Pitino's impact goes beyond the teaching, motivation and X's and O's of his on-the-court skills.
 His incredible charisma, tireless work ethic, captivating speaking skills and widespread appeal not only mesmerize the Cardinal faithful, but have the college basketball world abuzz as well.
 His arrival in Louisville generated incredible attention beyond the borders of the state he and his family have come to love.

 Pitino is known for getting his players to believe in themselves, instilling the desire to succeed and driving his players to overachieve.
 His former players speak of their coach's caring nature beyond their basketball skills.
-Twenty-six of his former assistants or players have become collegiate head coaches.
+Twenty-seven of his former assistants or players have become collegiate head coaches.

 For three and a half years, Pitino served as president and head coach of the NBA's Boston Celtics.
 With the Celtics, he took over a team that had posted a franchise worst 15-67 record before his arrival.
 He quickly made an impact, improving the Celtics' victory total by 21 games in his first season.
 He resigned his position with the storied franchise on Jan.
 8, 2001 after compiling a 102-146 record there.